 Gum contouring involves using a laser to trim away and shape the gum tissue so that it looks neater and in proportion to the teeth.
 Gum contouring can usually be completed in one or two visits, with results visible after the first visit.

 One of the most common questions about this type of treatment is about how painful is gum contouring?

-At the Victoria Road Dental Practice, gum contouring is a pain-free procedure.
+At the Victoria Road Dental Practice and Facial Aesthetics, gum contouring is a pain-free procedure.
 By using the latest laser procedures that seal the wounds as the gum is treated, makes this procedure relatively pain-free.
 There is no excess bleeding and no need for stitches.
 It is likely that the gums feel relatively sore after treatment.
 The recovery times are usually fast and most patients are can manage their discomfort with over-the-counter painkillers.
 The use of mouthwash will also help.

 Do you suffer from a chipped tooth or any other minor imperfection in your smile that is of concern.
 Other minor issues of concern include some worn edges, or shallow pits or grooves in the tooth enamel, all of these examples should not prevent you from having a perfect smile that gives your confidence.
 The Re-shaping Process that is adopted is to ensure that the tooth contouring and reshaping is to change the size and shape of the teeth so that the slight imperfections and slightly damaged teeth are back into alignment.
 There are cosmetic and oral health benefits of teeth reshaping.
 They become easier to clean by reducing the risk of cavities and gum disease.
 Reshaping can also be used to correct minor problems with bite and function.